mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 There's one more place we need to consider focus management: when a user deletes a to-do.
 When clicking the "Edit" Button, it makes sense to move focus to the edit name text box, and back to the "Edit" button when canceling or saving from the edit screen.

-However, unlike with the edit form, we don’t have a clear location for focus to move to when an element is deleted.
+However, unlike with the edit form, we don't have a clear location for focus to move to when an element is deleted.
 We also need a way to provide assistive technology users with information that confirms that an element was deleted.

 We're already tracking the number of elements in our list heading — the `<h2>` in `App.vue` — and it's associated with our list of to-do items.
 This makes it a reasonable place to move focus to when we delete a node.